 This recipe has been tried and tested by many from Lai kuan’s space adapted from Agnes Chang’s Baking Make Easy.

-How to make a butter cake recipe – simple & quick
+How to make cake recipe – simple & quick

 1. Ensure all the ingredients are at room temperature.
 Butter must be soft and cold.
 Preheat the oven to 180 C. If fan forced oven, set to 170 C.